Aldborough lies three miles west of the A140 between Aylsham and Cromer. The village and its church and mill are listed in the Domesday Book.

 You need to go to the listed coordinates and answer the following questions:

-B = how many people are wearing red shoes?
+B = How many people are not wearing a hat or head covering?

 The final cache location can be found at: N52 51.ABC E001 14.DEF